abbott/hardn/README.md

 [![SLSA 3](https://slsa.dev/images/gh-badge-level3.svg)](https://slsa.dev)

-Hardn implements SLSA Level 3 supply chain security for all releases.
+`hardn` implements [SLSA](https://slsa.dev) Level 3 supply chain security for all releases.
 This provides the following security guarantees:

 - **Tamper Protection**: Each binary is signed and includes a provenance attestation
 - **Build Integrity**: Builds are performed in GitHub's trusted environment
 - **Source Verification**: Binaries are traceable back to their source commit
 - **Reproducibility**: The build process is fully documented in the provenance

-### Verifying a Release
+### Verifying Releases

-To verify a Hardn release:
+To verify a `hardn` release:

 1. Install the SLSA verifier:
    ```bash